OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlInstancerGeometry.md

         default: <scene_rdl2.__scene_rdl2__.IntVector object at >

-        <p class=jekyll-theme-minimal scene-class-attr-comment">A list of index values to specify entry of "reference" per instance.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">A list of index values to specify entry of "reference" per instance.
 The length should be either 0 or consistent with "positions"|"xform_list".
 The index entry falls back to 0 when this attribute is empty or the value of entry is out of index range</p>

     <h3>references</h3>